 The most common reason for rejection is not meeting the salary requirement.
-For 2025, your annual salary must be at least €46,660 (70% of the gross salary).
-For employees under 30 years of age with a master’s degree, a lower threshold of €35,468 applies.
-These amounts are adjusted annually and are exclusive of the tax-free allowance.
+For 2026, your annual salary must be more than €48,013 (70% of the gross salary).
+For employees under 30 years of age with a qualifying master’s degree, a lower threshold of €36,497 applies.
+These amounts are adjusted annually and are the minimum income which will be taxed.

 Incorrect or incomplete documentation also regularly leads to rejection.
 Essential documents are:

-- BSN number
+- BSN

-- Employment contract or secondment letter
+- Signed and dated employment contract or secondment letter

-- Curriculum vitae with clear work experience
+- Curriculum vitae with clear work experience and location

 Providing additional documentation can strengthen your objection.
 This could include: